Dean's Office

 Camille Lizarríbar, PhD, JD

-Dean of Student Affairs and Chief Student Affairs Officer
+Dean of Students and Chief Student Life Officer for AS&E

-As the Dean of Student Affairs and Chief Student Officer, Camille Lizarríbar leads student-centered initiatives and oversees student affairs at the School of Arts and Sciences (including the School of the Museum of Fine Arts) and the School of Engineering.
+As the Dean of Students and Chief Student Life Officer, Camille Lizarríbar leads student-centered initiatives and oversees student life at the School of Arts and Sciences (including the School of the Museum of Fine Arts) and the School of Engineering.

 Before coming to Tufts, Dean Lizarríbar served as the Dean of Student Affairs and Senior Associate Dean at Yale College, where she had previously been the residential college dean of Ezra Stiles College.
 While at Yale, she also served as a lecturer in the Humanities.
 She has extensive administrative, teaching, advising, and legal, and experience.
 She has worked as an attorney in government and private practice, and has been admitted to the Bar in Massachusetts, Puerto Rico, and the District of Columbia.